bolanzach/funtime-config/README.md

 ### (Preferred) Inject via environment variables

 Your Funtime-Config will automatically read from environment variables that match the property names.
+Some other processes (e.g., Docker, Kubernetes, CI/CD pipelines) can inject these environment variables at runtime.

 ```typescript
 class AppConfig extends FuntimeConfig {